frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### mountedEntity

-Sets the entity that the boss will mount.
+Sets the entity that the boss will mount and ride.

 | Key | Values | Default |
 |-|:-:|-|
 | `onDamagedMessages` | [Filename of the boss to mount](#filename) or [entity type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) | none |

-Don't try to make the boss try to mount itself.
+Don't try to make the boss mount itself.

 <details>